bilkoh/stranger-ttys/posts/sonarqube-vs-owasptopten.md

 ---
 title: 'SonarQube vs OWASP Top Ten'
-excerpt: 'Feeding NodeGoat to SonarQube to see how much of the OWASP Top Ten is caught in this Static analysis tool.'
+excerpt: 'Feeding NodeGoat to SonarQube to see how much of the OWASP Top Ten is caught in this static analysis tool.'
 coverImage: '/images/cover-images/sonarqube-vs-owasptopten.png'
 date: '2020-05-23'
 ogImage: